lukin0110/serverless-slack-notifier/README.md

 The best part is there are no servers required for this.
 You get charged only when its called and you don't need to worry about scaling :)

-It requires that you have an AWS account and credentials that have **Full Admin rights** to the AWS since the deployment touches a variety of AWS resources.
+You need an AWS account and credentials that have **full Admin rights** to the AWS SDK since the deployment touches a variety of AWS resources.

 ## Features